Security objectives

 Enigm OS provides device-level policy enforcement, Trust Security Center state, setup controls, launcher policy, network policy, privacy mode, device management, and OTA verification.
 OS security state should be represented through clear status categories without exposing non-public implementation details.Trust Security Center

 The Threat Intelligence Platform processes security signals for detection, risk evaluation, and blocking architecture.
-Enyra is documented as an intelligence capability within that ecosystem.
+Enyra is documented as the security AI and correlation capability within that ecosystem.
 Intelligence outputs should use category-level risk context and avoid unnecessary identity metadata or protected content.OTA and integrity

-OTA Architecture uses release lifecycle controls, client verification, Remote Attestation where applicable, and hardware-backed signing for security-sensitive artifacts.
+OTA Architecture uses release lifecycle controls, client verification, Remote Attestation as an OTA Eligibility signal, and Hardware-Backed Signing for security-sensitive artifacts.
 Artifacts that fail verification should be rejected.Administrative security

 Administrative functions are treated as high-risk control-plane operations.
-Enigm Command actions should identify the actor, action category, target resource category, timestamp, outcome, and change reference where applicable.
+Enigm Command actions should identify the actor, action category, target resource category, timestamp, outcome, and change reference when a change reference exists.
 Privileged actions should be separated from routine runtime activity.
 Approval and review models should support least privilege, separation of duties, and auditable authorization.Audit expectations

 Security-relevant events should be recorded with enough context to support investigation and compliance review.
 Audit events should minimize metadata and must not include protected content or credential material.
 Auditable event categories include:- Enigm App authentication and authorization outcomes